readysettech/docs-old/docs/guides/tutorial.md

     --query-log-ad-hoc
     ```

 1. This `docker run` command is similar to the one you used to start Postgres.
-However, the flags following the `readyset` image are specific to ReadySet.
+However, the options following the `readyset` image are specific to ReadySet.
 Take a moment to understand them:

     Flag | Details
     -----|--------